Capacity building

 A vision for a better system: the role of Child and Family Hubs

-The Network’s first webinar was held on 29 November 2023.
-The webinar featured members of the Network exploring the benefits of Child and Family Hubs and what we need to do to optimise hubs from a research, policy, service delivery and advocacy perspective.
+The Network's first webinar featured members of the Network exploring the benefits of Child and Family Hubs and what we need to do to optimise hubs from a research, policy, service delivery and advocacy perspective.

 Panellists: Anne Hollonds, Jo Goulding, Andrew Resetti, Emma Sydenham, Dr Suzy Honisett.
 Host: Prof Sharon Goldfeld.